SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 toc: true
 ---

-> **Writing in progress:** If you have any suggestions for improving the content or notice any inaccuracies, please email me at [hello@senthilnayagan.com](mailto:hello@senthilnayagan.com).
-Thanks!

 # Overview

 Apache Pinot is a *real-time*, *distributed OLAP datastore* that was built for low-latency, high-throughput analytics, making it perfect for user-facing analytical workloads.
 It can ingest directly from streaming data sources like Apache Kafka and Amazon Kinesis and make the events available for querying right away.
 It can also ingest from batch data sources such as Hadoop HDFS, Amazon S3, Azure ADLS, and Google Cloud Storage.